logseq/logseq/docs/plugin-system.md

 The entry point of Logseq APIs in ClojureScript is `src/main/logseq/api.cljs`.

 Then they will be exposed to plugin sandbox environment in `libs/src/LSPlugin.user.ts`.
-The communication between Logseq and Plugin is done via `_execCallableAPI` or `_execCallableAPIAsync`.
+The Plugin -> Logseq communication is done via `_execCallableAPI` or `_execCallableAPIAsync` in `libs`.

 ## Service